 As a securities firm, our business depends on and benefits from, among other things, China's economic growth and the development and performance of its capital markets, including the issue and trading volumes of financial products, such as equities, bonds and wealth management products.
 Our investment banking business benefits from the increased financing and M&A activities of PRC enterprises, in particular SMEs, driven by their business growth and development.
 Our wealth management business benefits from increased trading turnovers, borrowing activities and growing client demand for wealth management products and services.
-Our institutional client services business benefits from the relaxation of PRC regulatory restrictions on the permitted scope of investment in financial products and the growth of AUM driven by the accumulation of household wealth in China.
+Our institutional client services business benefits from increased participation of institutional investors in China's capital markets.
+Our investment management business benefits from the relaxation of PRC regulatory restrictions on the permitted scope of investment in financial products and the growth of AUM driven by the accumulation of household wealth in China.